Legal acts on soil protection

-In the > EU Soil Strategy presented on 17.11.21 for an EU-wide framework for the protection and sustainable use of soil, the EU Commission addresses the various threats to soil and regrets that there is still no EU-wide protection framework for soil as there is for air and water.
-It announces that it will draft a legislative proposal on soil health by 2023, which I expressly welcome.
+In the > Soil Protection Strategy presented on 17 November 2021 for an EU-wide framework for the protection and sustainable use of soil, the European Commission addresses the various threats to soil and regrets that there is still no EU-wide protection framework for soil, as there is for air and water.

 Video EU Missions Soil Health and Food

-The current agricultural reform has again failed to integrate binding, effective regulations on soil protection into the conditions for “good agricultural and environmental condition” (GAEC) for receiving direct payments.
-This is why we need all the more urgently a European regulatory framework that gives soil protection the same attention and protective position as the protection of air and water!
+The latest agricultural reform has once again failed to integrate binding, effective regulations on soil protection into the conditionality requirements for ‘good agricultural and environmental condition’ (GAEC) for the receipt of direct payments.
+In addition, some of these have already been abolished again.
+This makes it all the more urgent for us to have a European regulatory framework that gives soil protection the same attention and protection as the protection of air and water!

-I support these processes as part of my advisory work at national and European level.
+I support these processes as part of my consulting work at national and European level.

 Offer: Agricultural soil protection – laws, initiatives, funding opportunities – lecture or seminar